PERMUTATIONS AND COMBINATIONS

 The sum of all combinations

-First, we will see that the sum is equal to 2n.
+We will see that the sum is equal to 2n.

-To see that, consider any situation in which there are exactly two possibilities: Succeed or Fail.
+For, consider any situation in which there are exactly two possibilities: Succeed or Fail.
 Yes or No. In or Out.
 Boy or Girl.
 And so on.

 Now suppose that we are going to make a choice between those two possibilities exactly n times.
 To be specific, let n = 4.
 And say that the choice will be between Yes or No. Then upon choosing either Yes or No 4 times, one outcome might be